29 Native Plants For North Carolina Gardens

 hardiness-zones hardiness zones 5 to 9

-Green and Gold is an attractive native flowering plant for a shade garden.
+Green and gold is an attractive native flowering plant for a shade garden.
 If you have a shady spot, particularly one with moist, well-drained soil, this would be an excellent choice.
 These native plants will form low-growing clusters and bloom throughout the summer months.

 The green and gold plant is aptly named.
 It has rough green leaves and showy golden-yellow flowers.
 Plants don’t perform well in sunny locations or in the hottest months of summer, but if they are in a cool and shaded location, they will often bloom again in late summer into early fall.